This operation removes a diseased section of the rectum and sigmoid colon. Doctors use it to treat the following conditions:

-Step 1: Positioning the Laparoscope
+1. Positioning the Laparoscope

-Step 2: Dividing the Sigmoid Colon
+2. Dividing the Sigmoid Colon

-Step 3: Preparing to Rejoin the Colon
+3. Preparing to Rejoin the Colon

-The remaining end of the descending colon must be rejoined with the remaining end of the rectum.
-First, a part of the healthy descending colon is detached from the mesentery so that it can be stretched toward the rectum.
-Likewise, the rectum is freed from its mesentery so it can meet the end of the colon.
+First, he will detach a part of the healthy descending colon from the mesentery so that he can stretch it toward the rectum.
+He’ll also free the rectum from its mesentery so it can meet the end of the colon.

-To reduce the risk of cancer cells spreading, the surgeon will wash the rectum with a solution.
+To reduce the risk of cancer cells spreading, the surgeon will wash the rectum with a special solution.